radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

    - `zookeeper.persistence.enabled`: Indicates if data persistence is enabled for Zookeeper.

    Note that there are additional fields such as `metrics` that you can use to enable [metrics and logging](./metrics-and-logging/).
+   &nbsp;

-5. **Create a namespace for your cluster and apply the credentials to that namespace.**
+3. **Create a namespace for your cluster and apply the credentials to that namespace.**

    ```bash
    kubectl create namespace self-managed
    kubectl apply -n self-managed -f regcred.yaml
    ```

-6. **Dry run your deployment**
+4. **Dry run your deployment**

    ```bash
    helm -n self-managed upgrade --install fid oci://ghcr.io/radiantlogic-devops/helm-v8/fid --version 1.1.0 --values values.yaml --set env.INSTALL_SAMPLES=true --debug --dry-run
    ```

    This command will process your YAML config files without deploying anything.
 If everything looks good, re-run the command without the `--dry-run` parameter.
 Setting `INSTALL_SAMPLES=true` is optional for testing purposes and not recommended for production deployment.

-7. **Deploy self-managed Identity Data Management**
+5. **Deploy self-managed Identity Data Management**

    Ensure that you provide the appropriate path for your values.yaml file before running this command:

    ```bash
    helm -n self-managed upgrade --install fid oci://ghcr.io/radiantlogic-devops/helm-v8/fid --version 1.1.0 --values values.yaml --debug
    ```

-8. **Verify deployment**
+6. **Verify deployment**

    ```bash
    kubectl get pod -n self-managed